AdobeDocs/workfront.en/help/quicksilver/workfront-goals/goal-alignment/goal-alignment-overview.md

 * **A top-down alignment**: You can convert a result or an activity of a goal into another goal.&nbsp;The new goal becomes the child goal of the original goal which becomes the parent.
 For information about top-down goal alignment, see [Align goals by converting results and activities to goals](../../workfront-goals/goal-alignment/align-goals-by-converting-results-activities.md).

-For information about parent and children goals, see the [Understand parent and children goals](#parent) section in this article.
+For information about parent and children goals, see the [Understand parent and children goals](#understand-parent-and-children-goals) section in this article.

-## Understand parent and children goals
+## Understand parent and children goals {#understand-parent-and-children-goals}

 When you align goals to one another, one goal becomes the parent goal and the other the child goal.
 The progress of children goals influences the progress of the parent goals.
 This creates a goal hierarchy.